pmcarlton/termal/README.md

 * Scrolling: this simply shifts the displayed portion ("view port") of the alignment left, right, up, or down.
 One can move by a single line (sequence) or column (position), by screenfuls, or directly to the top, bottom, leftmost, or rightmost positions.
-This is done with the motion keys, including arrows
+This is done with the motion keys, including arrows.

 * Zooming Out: this shows the first and last sequences, as well as evenly-spaced sequences in between so as to show as many sequences as possible.
 The same sampling is applied to columns.
 A box shows the location of the view port, that is, what part of the alignment would fill the alignment area when zooming back in.
 The zoom box can be moved using the same commands as for scrolling (see above).
-A variant of zooming out will sample rows and columns will preserve the aspect ratio of the alignment, at the expense of potentially fewer sequences or columns shown.
+A variant of zooming out will preserve the aspect ratio of the alignment, at the expense of potentially fewer sequences or columns shown.

 Colors and Themes
 -----------------